-Pitzer College does not have cable in residence halls rooms.
+Pitzer College does not have cable in residence halls rooms, but each residence hall living room (E. Sanborn Living Room, West Hall Living Room, and Mead Living Room) has cable TV.
 Students are welcome to contract with Spectrum Cable individually if they would like cable TV in their rooms.
 Students should contact Spectrum to set-up an appointment for Fridays.
-Then the student should contact Pitzer Facilities at 909-607-2226 to let them know their appointment time so a representative from Facilities can be present to let Spectrum into the proper electrical closets in the building.
+Once an appointment with Spectrum has been scheduled, the student should contact Pitzer Facilities at 909-607-2226 tso a representative from Facilities can be present to let Spectrum into the proper electrical closets in the building.

-Pitzer @ Claremont Collegiate Apartments (CCA)
+Pitzer @CCA Claremont Collegiate Apartments (CCA) at Claremont Graduate University (CGU)

-If you are living at the Claremont Collegiate Apartments this year, make sure to look at their Housing Services Student Guide as some policies and procedures may be different from main campus housing.
-If you have you have any specific questions you can contact housing@pitzer.edu or go to the CCA Housing Services Office located in building B-103, "Manager's Office."
+If you are living at the Claremont Collegiate Apartments this year make sure to look at their Housing Services Student Guide, as some policies, and procedures may be different to main campus housing.
+If you have you have any specific questions you can contact us at housing@pitzer.edu or go to the CCA Housing Services Office located in building B-103 "Manager's Office".